khuynh134/Bookstore/backend/README.md

 ## Running the backend
 I mostly start the backend with line "npm run dev", but npm start should work for login and registering too

-## Add JWT_KEY to .env file
-In .env file add JWT_KEY = "jwt-secret-key" to your .env file. it is needed to sign and verify token when you are registering and signing in

 ## for the following instruction only follow it if you are using a port that is not 8081
 ## Making changes to Register.jsx for login & sign up if you are using a port that is NOT 8081